September Is Sports Eye Safety Month in East Plano!

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

 Speak with Dr. Switalski at Switalski Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
-Our eye care clinic serves patients from Plano and the surrounding areas.
+Our eye care clinic serves patients from East Plano and the surrounding areas.

 Want to Learn More?
 Read on!